Govt to shells out Rs 10,000 crore to boost affordable housing: Sitharaman

 Inflation under control, clear signs of revival in factory output: Sitharaman

-This window will help in completion of affordable and middle income housing projects.
+This window will help in the completion of affordable and middle-income housing projects.
 The fund will be managed by professionals, the minister added.
 Sitharaman also said the interest rate on housing building advance will be lowered and linked to the 10-year G-sec yields.

 Government announces new measures to boost housing and facilitate home buyers— PIB India (@PIB_India) September 14, 2019